 Crime, justice, policy, surveillance, and law and order are key issues in the 21st Century.
 The Masters degree in Criminology is designed specifically to let you explore these and related topics in depth.
 You will be encouraged to challenge established wisdom while studying the intellectual canon of the discipline.
-Visit our MA Criminology course page.
+View our course welcome here, Visit our MA Criminology course page.

 The MA Education and Special Educational Needs programme is designed for practising teachers, educators and others with a personal or professional interest in the field of education.
 The programme aims to provide opportunities for engagement with the key theories, concepts and ideas in education.
-Visit our MA in SEN course page.
+Visit our MA/MEd Special Education Needs course page

 The main aim of the MA in Youth and Community Development with JNC professional qualification is to develop skilled, innovative and reflective practitioners, who are able to engage and develop positive relationships within communities, which lead to education and discovery.
 Visit our MA Youth & Community Development page